Algorithm that decodes the "neural code" of genius

 At this stage of beta testing, the AI algorithm of the Quantum G system is designed to identify only the most essential cognitive traits that can help parents better understand the optimal ways to educate their child.

-In individual cases, the Quantum G testing system algorithm identifies dominant cognitive and behavioral traits, such as:
+In individual cases, the Quantum G testing system algorithm identifies key cognitive and behavioral types, such as:

 is a characteristic of a thinking style that takes into account not only the development of solutions but also their experimental verification, allowing for both theoretical model creation and application to specific practical problems.
 This approach focuses on integrating theoretical knowledge with experience, testing, and developing technologies, prototypes, or methodologies that can then be implemented in practice.